jshph/enzyme/temp roadmap.md

 - setup scheduling email of a recipe
 - a few more templates - mantras
 - retry generation should work
+- move timeline view to the top above the ingredients
+- work on the interactivity consistency. also make the range indicator persist when an entity is selected.

 TODO before launch